-2.1 Requirements for using UCP
+Requirements for using UCP

-UCP has the following design-time and run-time requirements:
+This section describes the design-time and run-time requirements of UCP.

-- JRE 1.5 or higher - A JDBC diver or a connection factory class capable of returning a java.sql.Connection and javax.sql.XAConnection object
+- JRE 8 or higher - A JDBC diver or a connection factory class capable of returning a java.sql.Connection and javax.sql.XAConnection object

-Oracle drivers from releases 10.1 or higher are supported.
+Oracle drivers from releases 11.2.0.4 or higher are supported.
 Advanced Oracle Database features, such as Oracle RAC and Fast Connection Failover, require the Oracle Notification Service library (ons.jar) that is included with the Oracle Client software.

-- The ucp.jar library included in the classpath of the application - The ojdbc8.jar library included in the classpath of the application
+- The ucp.jar library included in the classpath of the application - The ojdbc8.jar library or the ojdbc11.jar library is included in the classpath of the application

-Even if you use UCP with a third-party database and driver, you must use the Oracle ojdbc8.jar library because UCP has dependencies on this library.
+Even if you use UCP with a third-party database and driver, you must use the Oracle ojdbc8.jar library or the ojdbc11.jar library because UCP has dependencies on this library.